-Whenever possible, the recommended materials are defined by reference to accepted generic descriptors (such as UNS(2) numbers) and/or accepted standards, such as AISI,(3) API, ASTM,(4) ASME,(5) ANSI,(6) or BSI(7) standards.
-This NACE standard updates and supercedes all previous editions of MR0103.
-It was originally prepared in 2003 by NACE Task Group (TG) 231 on Petroieum Refin. in: Sulfide Stress Cracking (SSC): Review of NACE Standard MR0103.
+Whenever possible, the recommended materials are defined by reference to accepted generic descriptors (such as UNS(2) numbers) and/or accepted standards, such as AISI, (3) API, ASTM, (4) ASME, (5) ANSI, (6) or BSI (7) standards.
+This NACE standard updates and supersedes all previous editions of MR0103.
+It was originally prepared in 2003 and was revised in 2005 and 2007 by NACE Task Group (TG) 231 on Petroleum Refining Sulfide Stress Cracking (SSC): Review of NACE Standard MR0103.
 TG 231 is administered by STG 34 on Petroleum Refining and Gas Processing.
 It is also sponsored by STG 60 on Corrosion Mechanisms.
 This standard is issued by NACE International under the auspices of STG 34.